-Transfer around 2 hours to Kumamoto, a city famous for its majestic castle, one of Japan's largest and most complete.
-Stop by the Castle which is currently under renovation and take a photo, before heading to Suizenji Garden.
+Transfer around 2 hours to Kumamoto, a city famous for its majestic castle.

+Stop by the Castle and take a photo before heading to Suizenji Garden.
 Check in to your hotel and enjoy some time at leisure before dinner this evening.